Development and Poverty Reduction

 Although the absolute number of poor people in the world has declined significantly in recent decades, poverty reduction continues to be a very important issue.
-There continue to be very large numbers of poor people, relative poverty is an increasingly concerning problem and progress on poverty reduction varies enormously from one part of the world to another.
-Factors contributing towards poverty reduction include economic growth, economic integration and specific poverty-reduction programmes, which are often initiated by Western countries.
+There still are very large numbers of poor people, relative poverty is an increasingly concerning problem, and progress on poverty reduction varies enormously from one part of the world to another.
+Factors contributing to poverty reduction include economic growth, economic integration, and specific poverty-reduction programs, which are often initiated by Western countries.
 This book considers poverty reduction from a global perspective.
-It looks at a wide range of specific subjects, across all continents.
-It highlights in particular how the issues are perceived from a non-Western perspective and especially how the rise of China is both having a profound impact on poverty reduction globally and also changing the overall way in which development and poverty reduction is approached.
+Development and Poverty Reduction looks at a wide range of specific subjects, across all continents.
+It highlights in particular how the issues are perceived from a non-Western perspective and especially how the rise of China is both having a profound impact on poverty reduction globally and also changing the overall way in which development and poverty reduction are approached.

 Table of Contents